A self-improvement project by Keith Gaughan.

 Is this a diary?

-No. I might talk about my life here and there, but frankly there’s not very much in my life that makes for compelling reading.
+No, not really.
+I might talk about my life here and there, but frankly there’s not very much in my life that makes for compelling reading.
 I’m just not that interesting.

 There are some things I might write about when it comes to my life, but it’ll be in broad strokes on activities rather than specific events.